 By 1960 W A Cooper Transport had branched out into general haulage and had started working for Ductile Steels.

 Over the next 20 years W A Cooper built its fleet up to 50 vehicles and purchased and developed a 5 acre site at Coven Heath.

 In 1978 Tony Kay sold his business and premises to the road construction unit and the M54 motorway was built through the Coven Heath depot.

 In 1980 K Transport Services was formed by David Kay and George Freeman from a new site in Willenhall.

-K Transport now operate over 80 vehicles and have more than 100 employees and are well positioned in the market place for continued growth and development.
+K Transport now operate over 80 vehicles and 150 trailers.
+With more than 100 employees we are well positioned in the market place for continued growth and development.